wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR INSYIRAH BINTI HISHAMUDIN/README.md

 <br>

 ## 📃CONCLUSION
-Library Management System performance decreases and reaches the critical breaking point when there are 6000 users trying to access it within 180 seconds where the  system also starts to load slower than usual compared to when the number of users is less than 5000.
+Library book management website performance decreases and reaches the critical breaking point when there are 6000 users trying to access it within 180 seconds where the  system also starts to load slower than usual compared to when the number of users is less than 5000.
 Although the throughput remains stable the system also fails to process the new upcoming request since the server is saturated which also causes operating system percentage in processor privilege to increase more than 25%.

 Furthermore, at the last stage which had 6000 users the average response time for all pages that are tested increases sharply up to 12000 ms which a huge difference compared to the stage before 5000 users and the website application starts to return “This site can’t be reached” also when trying to navigate to other pages as it will take more than 10 seconds to retrieve the website back.